Ingredients

 Instructions

-1. Place the chickpeas in a medium saucepan and add baking soda.
+- Place the canned chickpeas in a medium saucepan and add baking soda.
 Cover the chickpeas with several inches of water.
 Bring to a boil over high heat.

 Makes about 2 cups.
 Freeze hummus in an airtight container for 4-6 months.

 *Mix in roasted red pepper, sun dried tomato, fresh spinach and basil, extra garlic, use your taste bud-imagination.
-Scoop with veggies, endive, or crackers.
+Scoop with veggies, endive, pita chips, or crackers.

 Nutritional Facts (per 1/4 cup):